Human Resources Management

 | 2023 | 2024 | 2025 | |

-The results of the satisfaction survey over the past 3 years are as follows:
+The results of the satisfaction assessment over the past 3 years are as follows.

 Satisfaction assessment scores were grouped from 1 to 5: